robric/wiki-contrail-controller/OpenContrail-bring-up-and-provisioning.md

 ## Configuration

 ### Services
+* zookeeper
 * cassandra
 * rabbitmq

+Zookeeper: recommend even number of nodes.

+Cassandra: recommend a multi-node cluster configuration.

-** If rabbitmq is being used for openstack, we recommend that one uses the same service with a "vhost" for open contrail.
+If rabbitmq is being used for openstack, we recommend that one uses the same service with a "vhost" for open contrail.

 ### Processes
 * api-server